Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Side effects:

-The major drawback for professionals and patients both is the fact that patients using Vicodin have difficulty leaving it.
-Apart from that, side effects of this dug consist of dizziness, light headedness, while drowsiness and sleepiness are quite common.
+The major drawback for professionals and patients is that patients using Vicodin have difficulty leaving it.
+Apart from that, side effects of this drug consist of dizziness and lightheadedness, while drowsiness and sleepiness are quite common.

 Non-steroidal anti-inflammatory Drugs (NSAIDS)

-These medicines work by inhibiting substances in the body called prostaglandins, which play a role in pain and inflammation.
+These medicines work by inhibiting substances in the body called prostaglandins, which are involved in pain and inflammation.

-These non- prescriptions or over the counter medication, may help ease the muscle aches of fibromyalgia.
+These non-prescription or over-the-counter medications may help ease the muscle aches of fibromyalgia.

 They may also relieve menstrual cramps and the headaches often associated with fibromyalgia.

-Interestingly, NSAIDs are not known to be beneficial on their own but have been quite useful when administered in combinations with narcotics.
+Interestingly, NSAIDs are not known to be beneficial on their own but have been quite useful when administered in combination with narcotics.

 Mobic (Meloxicam)